-With the latest bulk management features – based on actual use cases – Gtmhub makes the process of planning and managing OKRs not only significantly simpler, but also – enjoyable.
+With the latest bulk management features – based on actual use cases – Gtmhub makes the process of planning and managing OKRs not only simpler, but also – enjoyable.

-As organization aligns itself around business goals and priorities, very often objectives get reassigned between people – to ensure that no one has too much on their plate and can fully focus.
+And as organizations align themselves around business goals and priorities, very often objectives get reassigned between people – to ensure that no one has too much on their plate and can fully focus.

 This is why we have introduced bulk assigning and reassigning.

 If you've already used the tagging option and you have all the labels on their relevant place, that's awesome!